 Cobalt 27 intends to enhance its exposure to cobalt through the acquisition of new or existing streams and royalties in producing mines, development projects and exploration properties.
-The Company has acquired seven net smelter return (NSR) royalties on exploration-stage properties containing cobalt.
+The Company has acquired 8 net smelter return (NSR) royalties including an NSR on the construction ready Dumont Nickel-Cobalt project and 7 NSRs on exploration-stage properties containing cobalt.
 These royalties on potential future cobalt (Co) production are summarized in the following table:

 A royalty is a payment to a royalty holder by a property owner or an operator of a property and is typically based on a percentage of the minerals or other products produced or the profits or revenue generated from the property.
 Royalties are not working interests in a property.
 Therefore, the royalty holder is generally neither responsible for, nor has an obligation to, contribute additional funds for any purpose, including, but not limited to, operating or capital costs, or environmental or reclamation liabilities.
 Typically, royalty interests are established through a contract between the royalty holder and the property owner; and many jurisdictions permit the holder to also register or otherwise record evidence of a royalty interest in applicable mineral title or land registries.
 These unique characteristics of royalties provide royalty holders with special commercial benefits not available to the property owner because the royalty holder enjoys upside potential of the property with reduced risk.

 A common form of royalty is a NSR - Net Smelter Return royalty, which is based on the proceeds paid by a smelter or refinery to the miner for the mining production from the property less certain transportation, smelting and refining costs as defined in the royalty agreement.
 This type of royalty provides cash flow that is free of any operating or capital costs and environmental liabilities.